Safety • Empowerment • Healing

 - To reduce the incidence of sexual assault and interpersonal violence in the UA community.

-- To coordinate and promote effective administrative, legal, medical, and therapeutic responses for students, staff and faculty.
+- To coordinate and promote effective administrative, legal, medical, and therapeutic responses for students, staff and faculty (Counseling servcies are for U.A. students only and information and resources are freely given to U.A. faculty and staff).

 - To facilitate confidential reports on campus and promote data collection and research efforts.